-"As an experienced Non-Executive Director across a variety of sectors, both in the private, public and voluntary sectors, I gained a broad breadth of skills, knowledge and experience".

-You also had senior executive positions spanning 25 years.
-You also refer to the training that you received in the academic sphere of Queens' University and elsewhere.

-Do you consider that in terms of the training and support more generally that was available to you, whether through the Trust or through the Department or through other HSC bodies and supporting mechanisms, was it adequate?
-Did you feel well-supported and equipped to do your job?
+1 "As an experienced Non-Executive Director across a 2 variety of sectors, both in the private, public and 3 voluntary sectors, I gained a broad breadth of skills, 4 knowledge and experience".
+5 10:51 6 You also had senior executive positions spanning 25 7 years.
+You also refer to the training that you 8 received in the academic sphere of Queens' University 9 and elsewhere.
+10 10:51 11 Do you consider that in terms of the training and 12 support more generally that was available to you, 13 whether through the Trust or through the Department or 14 through other HSC bodies and supporting mechanisms, was 15 it adequate?
+Did you feel well-supported and equipped 10:51 16 to do your job?
+17 Α. Yes.
+Yes, I believed I was well-trained, very 18 well-supported and it was adequate.
+During the time of 19 the formation the Trust from 2007 with Mrs. Balmer, we 20 had a lot of training because it was the formation of 10:52 21 different Trusts coming together, so we had a lot of 22 ground work done then.
+I couldn't tell you how many 23 times I have attended the onboard training, which I'm 24 sure others have referred to, which is really a 25 department training that you go on.
+I have attended 10:52 26 that on numerous occasions with different public bodies 27 I've sat on.
+So we were well prepared to be a 28 Non-Executive Director during the early years.
+29 When Mrs. Balmer left and then Mrs. Mahood acted up for

-A. Yes.
-Yes, I believed I was well-trained, very well-supported and it was adequate.
-During the time of the formation the Trust from 2007 with Mrs. Balmer, we had a lot of training because it was the formation of different Trusts coming together, so we had a lot of ground work done then.
-I couldn't tell you how many times I have attended the onboard training, which I'm sure others have referred to, which is really a department training that you go on.
-I have attended that on numerous occasions with different public bodies I've sat on.
-So we were well prepared to be a a period of time, I took over from her.
-No, I didn't have any formal training to move into the role.
-Mrs. Mahood gave me a very good hand over.
-I myself believe my breadth of experience at Chief Executive level, I worked to banks in London and I was held very 10:52 accountable to boards there.
-Be assured, Mr. Wolfe, you were very accountable so you knew what that was. we had a lot of governance training in relation to finance and other performance, which you transfer your skills from your practical work into these roles.
-10:53 that time, it was Mr. Andrew McCormick when I took over was the Permanent Secretary.
-I mean, he would have talked to me, he was very available at the end of a He then moved, I think, departments, and Mr. Pengelly; I had him for the rest of my time.
-10:53
+1 a period of time, I took over from her.
+No, I didn't 2 have any formal training to move into the role.
+3 Mrs. Mahood gave me a very good hand over.
+I myself 4 believe my breadth of experience at Chief Executive 5 level, I worked to banks in London and I was held very ${ m 10:52}$ 6 accountable to boards there.
+Be assured, Mr. Wolfe, 7 you were very accountable so you knew what that was.
+8 We had a lot of governance training in relation to 9 finance and other performance, which you transfer your 10 skills from your practical work into these roles.
+At 10:53 11 that time, it was Mr. Andrew McCormick when I took over 12 was the Permanent Secretary.
+I mean, he would have 13 talked to me, he was very available at the end of a 14 phone.
+He then moved, I think, departments, and 15 Mr. Pengelly; I had him for the rest of my time.
+16 17 To be fair to Mr. Pengelly and all of his deputies, 18 there was never none of them I couldn't have approached 19 at any time.
+Through my own appraisal, and if there 20 was anything you weren't sure of with your own 10:53 21 self-reflection and reviews, if you were weak in an 22 area or something you didn't know, the onus was also on 23 you to be trained up for that.
+To be fair to 24 colleagues before and who I worked with in the 25 Department and others, I believe I was well-supported.
+10:53 26 27 I didn't have any induction but I'm not just sure what 28 induction you would give to someone coming into a 29 Health and Social Care Board, at whatever level.
+Yes,